codeship/screencast-storyboards/storyboards/django-github-dotcloud.md

 ![Codeship welcome screen][screenshot-codeship-technology]

-We select "Django" as our framework.
+We select "Python" as our technology.
 This prepopulates the setup commands and the test commands for us.

 ![Codeship Technology Django][screenshot-codeship-technology-selected]

-The Codeship suggests Ruby 1.9.3, but I want to use the same Ruby version as on my computer.
-When I type `ruby -v` in the terminal, I find out that I use Ruby `2.0.0p195`.

-![Ruby Version][screenshot-technology-version]

-So I just copy my Ruby version into the `rvm use` statement and add a hyphen before the patch version.

-Let's uncomment the test command `bundle exec rspec` to run our RSpec examples on every build.
+We can leave the setup commands as they are.
+We want to install our dependencies from the `requirements.txt`.
+Our application doesn't need a database, so we can leave the database setup commands commented out.

+[scroll to test commands]

+We don't have to change the test commands either as our tests can be run with `python manage.py test`.

-![Rails test commands][screenshot-test-commands]
+![Django test commands][screenshot-test-commands]